Ojas6987/LeagueOfLegendsWinPrediction/README.md

 ### League of Legends Win Prediction
 In this project, we used League of Legends data from 2022, titled the "League of Legends Competitive Matches", in order to predict whether or not an individual player won a game.
+Our explatory analysis on this dataset can be found [here](https://ojas6987.github.io)

 ---